Brela/brela/README.md

 <h3 align="center">Hi, I'm Clayton Breland, an experienced software engineer with a proven track record of delivering full-stack applications.
 Drawing on my experience with troubleshooting and repairing F-15 weapons systems in the US Air Force, I offer a valuable perspective in software engineering.
-My focus is on adhering to best practices, writing efficient code, maintining consitent communication with the team, and diligently working to accomplish the mission at hand.
+My focus is on adhering to best practices, maintining consitent communication with the team, and diligently working to accomplish the mission at hand.
 <h3 align="center">Please feel free to reach out if you have any questions!</h3>
 <br/>
 <h2 align="center">Languages and Technologies</h2>